jamesstill/Astronomy/README.md

 ```
 ### Sources
 Algorithms are implemented from many sources including formulas published on Wikipedia, NASA (DeltaT), the U.S. Naval Observatory, and from Jean Meeus *Astronomical Algorithms*, 2nd Edition.
 Additionally, I benefited from consulting W. M. Smart (*Textbook on Spherical Astronomy*, 6th Edition) and J. L. Lawrence (*Celestial Calculations*).
 Heliocentric spherical coordinates for all planets are from the [VSOP87 Theory Series D](https://phpsciencelabs.com/vsop87-source-code-generator-tool/) data.
 Last, the library uses nutations in longitude, obliquity, and the obliquity of the ecliptic from the [IAU SOFA](https://iausofa.org/) ANSI C code base.

+###  Contributing
+The code library will be stronger if there are many hands contributing to the code base.
+I welcome community pull requests for bug fixes, enhancements, and documentation.